-If you are into the HE-500 from Hifiman, you should be able to denote what the Ether feels like in a physical sense of the word.
-There really isn’t anything magical or supremely realistic occurring here and it is far inferior to the likes of the top tier Stax electrostatics, but still more so thick with substance than any Dynamic headphone.
+If you are into the HE-500 from Hifiman, you should be able to denote what the Ether feels like in the physical sense of the word.
+There really isn’t anything magical or supremely realistic occurring here and it is far inferior to the likes of the top-tier Stax electrostatics, but still more so thick with substance than any Dynamic headphone.

 Again, that substance factor I keep blabbing about just doesn’t compare to these Flare IEMs, which did that quality so well that I doubt any other headphone for some time will exceed it in the price tier of sub $1500 or so.

 The Ether has a loose edge work exactly like the Stax 007, lacking that realistic formation and solidity of voices and most instruments that the Stax 009 and the Flare IEMs have in droves…gosh that upsets me on a personal level because the overall clarity of the Ether is absolutely a bit better than the HD800 to my ears.

 I consider the Ether one of the better neutral flagships out there, think it polar opposite of the LCD-3 in tone, but something similar in bass and mid quantity potential with some EQ, yet also with a vastly superior treble to the LCD3.
 It is a new type of neutral headphone: one with plentiful, deep-reaching bass and treble extension.